feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 1 day

-**Desscription:** As a player I want the ability to reflect projectiles, to protect myself and hurt hostile elements.
+**Description:** As a player I want the ability to reflect projectiles, to protect myself and hurt hostile elements.
 If the ability has a cooldown, it would force me to use it strategically and introduce an interesting gameplay element.

 **Confirmation:**